-FDP_ACF_EXT.1.1: The TOE provides the following categories of system services to applications.
+FDP_ACF_EXT.1: The TOE provides the following categories of system services to applications.

 - 1. Normal A lower-risk permission that gives an application access to isolated application-level features, with minimal risk to other applications, the system, or the user.
 The system automatically grants this type of permission to a requesting application at installation, without asking for the user's explicit approval (though the user always has the option to review these permissions before installing). - 2.
 Dangerous A higher-risk permission that would give a requesting application access to private user data or control over the device that can negatively impact the user.
-Because this type of permission introduces potential risk, the system cannot automatically grant it to the requesting application.
-For example, any dangerous permissions requested by an application will be displayed to the user and require confirmation before proceeding or some other approach can be taken to avoid the user automatically allowing the use of such facilities. - 3.
+Because this type of permission introduces potential risk, the system may not automatically grant it to the requesting application.
+For example, any dangerous permissions requested by an application may be displayed to the user and require confirmation before proceeding, or some other approach may be taken to avoid the user automatically allowing the use of such facilities. - 3.
 Signature A permission that the system is to grant only if the requesting application is signed with the same certificate as the application that declared the permission.
 If the certificates match, the system automatically grants the permission without notifying the user or asking for the user's explicit approval. - 4.
 SignatureOrSystem A permission that the system is to grant only to packages in the Android system image or that are signed with the same certificates.
 Please avoid using this option, as the signature protection level should be sufficient for most needs and works regardless of exactly where applications are installed.
 This permission is used for certain special situations where multiple vendors have applications built in to a system image which need to share specific features explicitly because they are being built together.

 An example of a normal permission is the ability to vibrate the device: android.permission.VIBRATE.
-This permission allows an application to make the device vibrate, and an application that does not request (or declare) this permission would have its vibration requests ignored.
+This permission allows an application to make the device vibrate, and an application that does not declare this permission would have its vibration requests ignored.

 An example of a dangerous privilege would be access to location services to determine the location of the mobile device: android.permission.ACCESS_FINE_LOCATION.
-The TOE controls access to Dangerous permissions during the running of the application.
+The TOE controls access to Dangerous permissions during the installation of the application.
 The TOE prompts the user to review the application's requested permissions (by displaying a description of each permission group, into which individual permissions map, that an application requested access to).
-If the user approves, then the application is allowed to continue running.
-If the user disapproves, the devices continues to run, but cannot use the services protected by the denied permissions.
+If the user approves, then the mobile device continues with the installation of the application.
 Thereafter, the mobile device grants that application during execution access to the set of permissions declared in its Manifest file.

 An example of a signature permission is the android.permission.BIND_VPN_SERVICE that an application must declare in order to utilize the VpnService APIs of the device.
-Because the permission is a Signature permission, the mobile device only grants this permission to an application (2nd installed app) that requests this permission and that has been signed with the same developer key used to sign the application (1st installed app) declaring the permission (in the case of the example, the Android Framework itself).
+Because the permission is a Signature permission, the mobile device only grants this permission to an application that requests this permission and that has been signed with the same developer key used to sign the application declaring the permission (in the case of the example, the

+Android Framework itself).